 Without a practical training and onboarding program in place, your new employees are bound to fail.
 The failure might not be immediate but in the future, as they are unaware of what your organization stands for and how you intend to achieve organizational goals.
 Your recruits can only perform at their best when you train them along the line of your objectives and goals as an organization.
 In reality, failure to understand the objectives often frustrates talents which leads to high employee turnover.
 It is important to state that training is not a one-time activity, it should feature prominently in organizational activities.

-At myBooks, we have an effective training programme.
+At myBooks, we have an effective training program.
 This has helped in the excellent development and functioning of our cloud accounting system, and we believe you can learn from our approach.
-Here are some tips that should be incorporated into your training programmes.
+Here are some tips that should be incorporated into your training programs.

-Your organization has a culture which is a product of your philosophy, mission, and vision.
+Your organization has a culture that is a product of your philosophy, mission, and vision.
 This is part of the training your recruits should be exposed to.
-Training new talents only for skills will work in the short-term.
-In the coming years, skills training will not sustain the new talents; there will be a deviation from organization culture.
-This deviation will have an impact on the achievement of the organization objectives.
+Training new talents only for skills will work in the short term.
+In the coming years, skills training will not sustain the new talents; there will be a deviation from organizational culture.
+This deviation will have an impact on the achievement of the organization’s objectives.

-Of course, the first few days, weeks and months of employment is indeed critical.
+Of course, the first few days, weeks, and months of employment are indeed critical.
 However, training should not be limited to this period.
-It doesn’t tell well on the output of an organization when a recruit is expected to find their ways after integrating with the team.
+It doesn’t tell well on the output of an organization when a recruit is expected to find their way after integrating with the team.
 Ensure every new hire is mentored and reviewable milestones are set.